Viktoru/mlfruitandnut/README.md

 git clone https://github.com/Viktoru/mlfruitandnut.git

 ```
-B. Drag and drop the Custom module mlfruitandnut into your "Custom" folder or "modules" folder.
+B. Drag and drop the Custom module mlfruitandnut files to your "Custom" folder or "modules" folder.

-After the installation you need to add a field and named it "link_the_site".
-This field allows to connect the module
-Overview.
-Go to your Drupal 8 site, and select Content Types "Main Lab Fruit and Nut" name.
-Click on the Manage Fields option,
-and "Add" a field name "field_link_the_site".
+After you install the module you need to add a field and name it "link_the_site".
+This field allows you to connect to the module Overview.
+Go to your Drupal 8 site, and select Content Types named "Main Lab Fruit and Nut".
+Click on the Manage Fields option, and "Add" a field name "field_link_the_site".
+Make sure it is exactly the same name.
-Make sure is exactly the same name.
-Otherwise, it will returns an error after you install the module Overview.
+Otherwise, it will return an error after you install the module Overview.

-Note: In the future you can create a Custom Content Type file by creating a YAML file that contain all the required configuration.
+Note: In the future you can create a Custom Content Type file by creating a YAML file that contains all the required configurations.
 For more details go to the mlfruitandnut->config->install folders.
-Visit [development docs](https://github.com/Viktoru/mlfruitandnut/blob/master/mlfruitandnut/docs/development.md).
+Also, visit [development docs](https://github.com/Viktoru/mlfruitandnut/blob/master/mlfruitandnut/docs/development.md). for more information about this module.

 ### Dependencies: